Well, HIV-associated lipodystrophy is a well-known syndrome in medicine that occurs in HIV-infected patients receiving antiretroviral therapy.

 Lipodystrophy associated with HIV and its History and Physics

-Lipodystrophy can develop in men, women and children.
-Lipoatrophy is more noticeable on the face, but may also be visible on the limbs and buttocks.
+Lipodystrophy may develop in men, women and children.
+Lipoatrophy is most noticeable on the face, but may also be visible on the limbs and buttocks.
 Lipohypertrophy is characterized by a marked increase in visceral adipose tissue that increases the abdominal perimeter.
-It can also be seen as increased dorsocervical adipose tissue, known as "buffalo hump", and breast hypertrophy in males and females.
-An increase in the size of the supraclavicular fat and accumulation of fat in the anterior neck is observed.
-Occasionally, pubic lipomas or multiple angiolipomas may be seen.
+It can also be seen as enlargement of dorsocervical adipose tissue, known as “buffalo hump”, and breast hypertrophy in males and females.
+Supraclavicular fat size increases and fat accumulation in the anterior neck.
+Occasionally, you may see pubic lipomas or multiple angiolipomas.
 Several angiolipomas are associated with PI therapy.

 Usually, the physical signs of lipodystrophy appear progressively.
 They tend to increase in severity for a period of 18 to 24 months.
 This follows stabilization for the next two years.

 The syndrome can have a significant impact on the quality of life of an individual, both physically and psychologically.
 Physically, increased abdominal perimeter can cause symptoms of abdominal distention, gastroesophageal reflux, and difficulty exercising.
 Sleep difficulties may occur due to enlarged neck, and significant breast hypertrophy can cause localized pain.
 Psychologically, patients with HIV-associated lipodystrophy may experience anxiety, depression and loss of self-esteem.
 In some groups of patients, lipodystrophy can be so distressing that patients discontinue antiretroviral medication.